AustinJacobs/WDD_330/README.md

 # WDD_330
-This repository holds all WDD 330 assignments, tasks and challenge.s
+This repository holds all WDD 330 assignments, tasks and challenges.